 - Most stalls owned by fourth and fifth generation heirs.

-- Popular for seafood tapas, ham, and fruit smoothies.
+- Popular for seafood tapas, ham, and fresh fruit smoothies.

 Best La Boqueria Restaurants